postmanlabs/galaxy-workshop/part3-Liftoff.md

 Let's use Postman to call the Postman API so that we can get a collection ID to run via Newman.

 * Import the "Postman" collection into the Postman app from the API Network.
 * Retrieve your Postman API key.
-Toggle to __Browse__ mode using the switch at the bottom of the Posmtman app.
+Toggle to __Browse__ mode using the switch at the bottom of the Postman app.
 Select __Integrations__ and navigate to the web dashboard.
 * Browse integrations, find __Postman API__ and follow the instructions to generate your key.
 * Back in the app, the Postman API collection has a variable called `postman_api_key`.
 Paste your key in there.
 * In the Postman API collection, run the request `GET All Collections`.
 Choose a collection in the response body and copy its `uid` value.